geekodour/gitpushblog/README.md

 .
 .
 ```
-You might need to configure _config.yml according to theme needs but this will work for the default theme.

-**5. Inside `<repo_name>/`, run `npm install`**, this will take a while
+**5. Inside `<repo_name>/`, run `npm install`** (this will take a while)

 **6. Create few blogposts**

-*offline draft post*
+- Offline draft post
 ```
 $ npm run new hello_world_draft.md
 ```
-This will create a file inside `/drafts` with appropriate template.
+This will create a file inside `/drafts` with appropriate template, update the file if you want to.

-*github issue post*
+- Github issue post from web

-go to `https://github.com/<username>/<repo_name>`, It will be an empty repositotymcreate a new issue by going in the issue tab.
+go to `https://github.com/<username>/<repo_name>`, It will be an empty respository or with some basic README and LISENSE.
+Create a new issue by going in the issue tab.
 Remember, issues are our blogposts.
-give it a title of **"I am a title from github issues"**
+Give it a title of **"I am a title from github issues"**
-give it a comment body of of
+Give it a comment body of of
 ```
 ## heading
 I am some text inside heading